 LCM2015 is a land cover map of the UK which was produced by the Centre for Ecology & Hydrology by classifying satellite images from 2014 and 2015 into 21 Broad Habitat-based classes.

-LCM2015 consists of a range of a vector product and a range of of raster products.
-Users should familiarise themselves with the full range to select the product most suited to their needs.
-The data sets, available for both Great Britain and Northern Ireland, are:
+LCM2015 consists of a vector product and a range of of raster products.
+The data sets are:

 - Vector.
 This is the core LCM data set from which the other products are derived.
 It provides a number of attributes including land cover at the target class level, the number of pixels within the polygon classified as each land cover type and a probability value provided by the classification algorithm.